hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

     ![Terraform Cloud screenshot: the Search Public Modules page](./images/add-search-public-modules-providers.png)

-1. Enter any combination of namespaces (e.g. hashicorp) and module/provider names into the search field.
+1. Enter any combination of namespaces (e.g. hashicorp), and module or provider names into the search field.
 You can click **Providers** and **Modules** to toggle between lists of providers and modules that meet the search criteria.

 1. Do one of the following to add a provider or module to your private registry:
     - Hover over the provider or module and click **+ Add**.